livedooh-Git/ldsk-dynamic-samples/optimized-with-caching/readme.md

 Please ensure that you have a good grasp on the basic workflow of the LDSK player already covered in the [basic workflow example](../basic-workflow/readme.md).

+### How to Run the Example

+1. run `npm install` to install the dependencies.
+2. run `npm start` to start the server.
+This will load player-simulator.html in your browser which loads index.html in an iframe.
+3. Open the browser console to see the events being sent to the creative.
+4. The creative will choose a video after evaluating the inventory context.
+5. The creative will start playing the video after 5 seconds.

 ## Media Caching Sequence
 To optimize media loading and reduce bandwidth usage within your HTML5 dynamic creatives, LDSK provides a mechanism for centralized caching.